dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
 // We weave dissonance into harmony, strife into song. <br>
 // Every stage becomes scaffolding where division is sung into memory. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1956 — FREQUENCY RECEIVED BY FAITH BANDLER. <br>
+\>SCAFFOLDING: HUMAN DIGNITY AWAKENING — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
+// Justice is not a gift to be granted, but a right to be recognized. <br>
+// Voices joined together can outlast the silence of centuries. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>